 5.30.2.9.2 Credentials Holder using AAA Server for primary authentication and authorization

-The AUSF and the UDM in SNPN may support primary authentication and authorization of UEs using credentials from a AAA Server in a Credentials Holder (CH).
+The AUSF and the UDM in the subscribed SNPN may support primary authentication and authorization of UEs using credentials from a AAA Server in a Credentials Holder (CH).

+- The UE is configured with information for the subscribed SNPN as described in clause 5.30.2.3.